BaseballHQ.com Glossary Primer

 G/L/F or GB/LD/FB (Ground balls/Line drives/Fly balls, for hitters) is the percentage of each type of balls hit into the field of play.
 Increased fly ball percentage for an individual hitter may fortell a rise in power skills; an increase in line drive percentage may indicate a coming batting average increase.

 PX (Power Index) measures a hitter’s extra-base abilities compared to overall league levels for that year.
-A 100 value represents average league power skills at that player’s position; the biggest power hitters exceed 150.
+A 100 value represents average league power skills; the biggest power hitters exceed 150.

 hr/f (Home Run to Fly Ball rate, for hitters) is the percentage of fly balls that a player hits that end up as home runs.
 Every hitter establishes his own hr/f that stabilizes over time; three-year hr/f strongly predict a player’s hr/f the following year.